Dancers and crowds fill a downtown street during a large Pride parade

 Stay in Uptown

-• Kimpton Tryon Park Hotel — the boutique-luxury pick from a brand with deep LGBTQ+ roots; rooftop bar and steps from the festival.
+• Kimpton Tryon Park Hotel — the boutique-luxury pick from a brand with deep LGBTQ+ roots; rooftop bar, and about a 15-minute walk across Uptown to First Ward Park.

 • The Ivey's Hotel — an intimate luxury hotel right on North Tryon, essentially on the parade route.